Irikaa/Todolist/README.md

 2. Go to your Desktop;

-3. Clone the source code on your htdocs folder;
+3. Clone the source code on your desktop folder;

 ```bash
 $ git clone git@github.com:Irikaa/Todolist.git